emmagg6/CASTLE-GT/MARL/README.md

 If the blue agent takes the action 'Unisolate', the agent then selects the host to apply the action to, and then any connection between the host and its critical neighbours that are different than the original connection matrix gets restored as a connection.

-The load will be updated to be the cos(1/2 * pi * (number of neighbors / total number of hosts)).
+If the blue agent takes the action 'Restore', the agent then selects an infected hosts to applly the action to, and then the host will be 'uninfected'

-The host step connections to critical servers will be updated to be the (1 - ((minimum number of step connections to critical servers for the host) - 1)/(number of servers)).
+The load will be updated to be the .

 If the red agent takes the action 'Neutral', the infected hosts will not change.